Girl injured by emotional support dog while boarding Southwest flight

-An emotional support dog injured a child who was boarding a Southwest flight from Phoenix Wednesday, just as some carries are tightening restrictions on passengers taking animals on planes.
+An emotional support dog injured a child who was boarding a Southwest flight from Phoenix Wednesday, just as some carriers are tightening restrictions on passengers taking animals on planes.

 The dog was in the first row of seats with its owner, who warned the girl, who was about 6 or 7 years old, not to approach it, The Associated Press reported.
 The dog’s teeth scraped the child’s forehead and the girl was checked out by paramedics, according to the airline.